benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/352 Problem Set 1.md

 $$C * N * k$$

 ```
-N*k queries are made by each local DNS resolver, and there are $C$ local DNS resolvers.
+N*k queries are made by each local DNS resolver, and there are C local DNS resolvers.
 Therefore, there are C*N*k requests made to the root DNS server.
 ```
 b.
 Suppose there is no caching on any of the DNS servers.
 How many queries does each
 top-level DNS server service? **(2 points)**

 $$\frac{C * N * k}{T}$$
 ```
-Similarly to 10a., there are a total of $C*N*k$ requests being made.
-However, these requests are evenly split among $T$ top-level DNS servers.
+Similarly to 10a., there are a total of C*N*k requests being made.
+However, these requests are evenly split among T top-level DNS servers.
 Therefore, each top-level DNS server services (C*N*k)/T queries.
 ```

 c.
 Suppose all local DNS resolvers cache the DNS responses they receive indefinitely.
 Now how many queries does the root DNS server service? **(2 points)**
 $$C * N$$

 ```
-Given $C$ local DNS resolvers that make $N*k$ requests, we know that the DNS resolver will cache the result after the first of $k$ requests for $N$.
-This reduces the amount of requests sent by each individual DNS resolver to $N$.
-Therefore, each DNS resolver will only send $N$ queries.
+Given C local DNS resolvers that make N*k requests, we know that the DNS resolver will cache the result after the first of k requests for N. This reduces the amount of requests sent by each individual DNS resolver to N. Therefore, given C local DNS resolvers, we have C*N queries received by the root DNS.
 ```

 d.
 Suppose all local DNS resolvers cache the DNS responses they receive indefinitely.
 How many queries does each top-level DNS server service? **(2 points)**